arwes/arwes/docs/animation/animation-system.md

 milliseconds.
     - `enter: number = 200` - The duration the component lasts entering.
     - `exit: number = 200` - The duration the component lasts exiting.
-    - `stagger: number = 50` - The duration to start animating between nodes
-    in a list if applicable.
     - `delay: number = 0` - Time to delay only before transitioning from
     `exited` to `entering`.
 - `merge: boolean` - If enabled and it is not a root node, the node will enter